In this article I’m going to look at all the scientific and anecdotal evidence that canola oil can be used for hair growth, and stopping hair loss.

 All in all, canola oil is a safe supplement for healthy individuals.
 If you have any questions or concerns surrounding fat intake, consult with your primary care physician.

-Personally, I don’t use canola oil for my own hair loss.
+Personally, I don’t use canola oil on my own hair.

 There are more beneficial oils available.